weidagang/paka-js/README.md

 paka.js
 =======

 Paka.js is a higher-order function based parser combinator.
 It's designed for creating language parsers in JavaScript.
 Unlike external parser generators such as ANTLR, there's no static code generation involved.
-When writing language parsers in JavaScript, you can define the language grammar and semantics actions with the embedded DSL of paka.js, it is much light-weighted than external parser generators.
+When writing language parsers in JavaScript, you can define the language grammar and semantics actions with the embedded DSL of paka.js.
+It is much light-weighted than external parser generators.

 ### Examples ###